langevin-usgs/modflow-training-princeton2024/SOFTWARE.md

 ## Part 3.
 Create the `mfandmore2024` Environment

-1. Start the miniforge prompt from the Windows start menu.
-This will bring up a Windows terminal.
+1. Start the miniforge prompt from the Windows start menu (or equivalent on Mac or Linux) to bring up a terminal.

 2. At the terminal prompt enter the following command, where `<path to file>` is the location of the `environment.yml` file that you created in Part 2.
 You will need to be connected to the internet for this to work properly.
 The installation process may take a couple of minutes.
 ```
 mamba env create --file <path to file>/environment.yml
 ```

 3. After the environment has been installed, you may activate this new class environment with the following command
 ```
 mamba activate mfandmore2024
 ```

 4. The windows terminal prompt should reflect the current environment:
 ```
 (mfandmore2024) C:\Users\JaneDoe>
 ```

 5. We will be using jupyter notebooks in the workshop.
 To test if jupyter is installed and working properly use the following command.
 After entering this command, the default web browswer should open to a Jupyter Lab page.
 ```
 jupyter lab